How to overcome bias and stereotypes in AI: perspectives on ethical AI

 Masuma Shahid, Lecturer and Researcher at the Erasmus School of Law in the Netherlands

 These include prohibitions on mass facial recognition programs in public places and predictive policing algorithms that try to identify future offenders using personal data.
-Masuma emphasized that such measures are crucial to protect marginalized communities – including LGBTQIA+-individuals – from the potentially harmful impacts of AI.
+Masuma emphasised that such measures are crucial to protect marginalised communities – including LGBTQIA+-individuals – from the potentially harmful impacts of AI.

 @ Alex Knight, Unsplash

-However, similar regulations are urgently needed in countries of the Global Majority, where LGBTQIA+-individuals are at risk of criminalization due to such technologies.
+However, similar regulations are urgently needed in countries of the Global Majority, where LGBTQIA+-individuals are at risk of criminalisation due to such technologies.

 Chenai Chair: Language and Trust in AI